• Skip to primary navigation

 Versatile Plant-Based Snack

-This raw food recipe for no-bake broccoli balls is so easy to make and it's also a great way to let your little ones help - especially making the balls!
+This raw food recipe for no-bake broccoli balls is so easy to make and it's also a great way to let your children help - especially making the balls!

 While they would make a great side dish for a family meal, appetizer for a party or a super healthy snack, there are other ways you can enjoy the recipe.